 - 1. Turn the projector over (unless it's ceiling-mounted). - 2.
-Remove the filters by sliding them out to the sides.
+Remove the filters from the projector by sliding them out to the sides.

 3. Remove each filter from its holder by releasing the two tabs, as shown.

 4. Install new filters in the holders, aligning the tabs with the slots on each side.